Khartaphu

-Khartaphu (also Kardapu) is a mountain in the Himalayas of Asia at the head of the Kharta valley.
-At 7213 m above sea level, it is the 102nd highest mountain in the world.
+Khartaphu (also Kardapu) is a mountain in the Himalayas of Asia at the head of the Tibetan Kharta valley.
+At 7213 m above sea level, it is the 101st highest mountain in the world.
 The peak is located in Tibet Autonomous Region, China about 7 km northeast of Mount Everest.

 Khartaphu has a moderately significant subpeak, Khartaphu West, also known as Xiangdong, 28°4′N 86°57′E located approximately 2.6 km west of Khartaphu (main) with an elevation of 7018 m and a prominence of 158 m.

 Khartaphu was first climbed by the 1935 British Mount Everest reconnaissance expedition.